Skip to main content

 Changing a View Pane

 To change the content displayed in any pane, click on the dropdown menu at the top of that pane.
-A list of available views will appear, including camera feeds, the 3D Visualization, Behavior Tree, Blackboard, and more.
+A list of available views will appear, including camera feeds, the 3D Visualization, Behavior Tree, Blackboard, Joint Monitor, and more.
 Select the desired view to switch that pane's content.

 3D Visualization Pane